forward3d/cap-ec2/README.md

 * has a tag called "Project" that contains the string "testapp"
 * has a tag called "Stage" that contains the current stage we're executing (in this case, "production")

-Looking at the above table, we can see we would match only `server-1`.
+Looking at the above table, we can see we would match `server-1` and `server-2`.
+(You can have multiple roles in tag separated by commas.)

 Now we can define the other roles: